digital-asset/daml-finance/docs/source/architecture.rst

 instruments across a variety of asset classes, and the corresponding lifecycle events.

-For instance, the ``Daml.Finance.Bond`` package defines commonly-used fixed income instruments, such as a floating-rate bond.
+For instance, the ``Daml.Finance.Instrument.Bond`` package defines commonly-used fixed income instruments, such as a floating-rate bond.

 These models do not have the ambition to fully cover a customer